Vancouver's Kabam reveals original First Nations character for Marvel Contest of Champions

 Kabam says Chee’ilth, who wields a tomahawk in battle, got her powers after a nuclear reactor went off near her small town.
 After the incident creates a wave of Hulk-esque gamma mutants, Chee’ilth goes to rescue her abusive father.
 Upon doing so, she’s granted powers by two Indigenous spirits, Brother Grizzly and Sister Eagle, who are impressed by her honour and bravery.

-Chee’ilth will arrive in Marvel Contest of Champions on [insert date].
+A release date for Chee’ilth in Marvel Contest of Champions has yet to be confirmed.
 In the meantime, Marvel Contest of Champions can be downloaded for free on iOS and Android.

 Chee’ilth joins existing Marvel Indigenous characters like Cheyenne mutant Danielle Moonstar (who’s also playable in Contest of Champions), Cheyenne assassin Echo (who will get her own Disney+ series in 2024 after appearing in Hawkeye) and the Apache mutant Warpath.